-Food and Beverage Consumption in Downtown/Brooklyn Heights/Park Slope
+Food and Beverage Consumption in West Queens

-According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.

-A greater percentage of Downtown/Brooklyn Heights/Park Slope residents are meeting this standard (23% vs. 11% in NYC), and only 5% consume no fruits or vegetables in a day (vs. 12% in NYC).
+According to the 2015 U.S. Dietary Guidelines, Americans should eat five or more servings of fruits and vegetables each day.
+A slightly lower percentage of West Queens residents are meeting this standard (7% vs. 11% in NYC).
 The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.
+Sugary drink consumption patterns are similar in West Queens and New York City.
+About one quarter of residents both in this neighborhood and citywide consume one or more sugary drinks per day.
+Daily Consumption of Fruits and Vegetables